disruptiveplanets/AIME/data/converge/readme.md

 ## August 9

 I just realized that I still have degeneracy in my model.
 So I'm removing it and rerunning some fits.
 The run 2 fits convinced me that big spread is better, or at least faster I think.
 So run 0 tests two fits for all parameters, with two different spread values.
 Run 1 tests fits only to one parameter, with the lower spread value.

+## August 16

+I'm going to rerun August 9, this time with reloading possible.
+Runs 0.* fit all three parameters at the same time, with different sigma and different degrees of initial separation.
+Fits 1.* fit one parameter at a time with different sigma.